MAINTENANCE PLANS FOR ROLL-UP DOORS

 Here are some simple examples of what could go wrong if your door doesn’t receive the maintenance that is required:

-• The drive sprocket could disengage from the shaft, allowing the door to free-fall closed.
+- The drive sprocket could disengage from the shaft, allowing the door to free-fall closed.

-• As the door ascends from the top of the frame, the drive chain could jump the sprocket, allowing the door to free-fall closed.
+- As the door ascends from the top of the frame, the drive chain could jump the sprocket, allowing the door to free-fall closed.

-• As the door is open, the chain can break, allowing the door to free-fall closed.
-At the same time the chain can also fall on the floor presenting a 2nd hazard.
+- As the door is open, the chain can break, allowing the door to free-fall closed.
+At the same time the chain can also fall on the floor presenting a second hazard.

-It is important to schedule regular inspections and maintenance, as well as adequate funding to support your preventive maintenance plans, and workers' continual situational awareness.
+It is important to schedule regular inspections and maintenance, as well as adequate funding to support your maintenance plans, and workers' continual situational awareness.

 RECOMMENDATIONS